jonolt/mmusicc/README.rst

 The script is automatically installed on system.
 Use ``--help`` for usage info or see its output at `usage on mmusicc.readthedocs.org <https://mmusicc.readthedocs.io/en/latest/usage.html>`_.
 See also the following examples:

-Note: I only test the maintained Python version, that means mmusicc should run on all versions from 3.6 (EOL 2021-12-23) even if they are not explicitly supported.

 .. code-block:: bash